Bicycle helmets in New Zealand

+Bicycle helmets have been mandatory for bicycle riders of all ages in New Zealand since January 1994.
+New Zealand is one of only four countries, including Australia, which currently both require and enforce universal use of helmets by cyclists.

-Bicycle helmets have been mandatory in New Zealand since January 1994.
-The statute, delineated in Part 11 of the Land Transport (Road User) Rule 2004 (SR 2004/427), states that "A person must not ride, or be carried on, a bicycle on a road unless the person is wearing a safety helmet of an approved standard that is securely fastened."
+The law was introduced as an amendment to the 1976 Traffic Regulations (Traffic Regulations 1976, Amendment No 24, SR 1993/176).
+The current version of the statute, delineated in Part 11 of the Land Transport (Road User) Rule 2004 (SR 2004/427), states that "A person must not ride, or be carried on, a bicycle on a road unless the person is wearing a safety helmet of an approved standard that is securely fastened."
 The law describes six different acceptable helmet standards.

+The law applies only to bicycle riders but omits riders of other types of cycles or micromobility vehicles, so the helmet law does not apply to riders of unicycles, tricycles, skateboards, roller skates or e-scooters.

 Violating the law can result in a $55 infringement fee and a maximum $1,000 penalty on summary conviction.
+In 2017, 3,499 cyclists were stopped and fined by police for riding without a helmet, down from 10,932 in 2013.

 Exemptions to the law may be granted on "grounds of religious belief or physical disability or other reasonable grounds."
 58 of 69 applications for exemption were granted prior to 2000.

-In 2017, 3,499 cyclists were stopped and fined by police for riding without a helmet, down from 10,932 in 2013.

 A 2011 survey by the New Zealand Ministry of Transport found the national cycle helmet wearing rate, covering all age groups, to be 93%, the same as found in 2010 and comparable to the 92% rate seen in 2007–2009.

 History

 The mandatory helmet law had its genesis in the late 1980s when Rebecca Oaten, dubbed the "helmet lady" in the media, started a campaign advocating for compulsory helmets.
-Her son, Aaron, had been permanently brain damaged in 1986 while riding his 10-speed bicycle to school in Palmerston North.
+Her son, Aaron, had been permanently brain damaged in 1986 at age 12 while riding his 10-speed bicycle to school in Palmerston North.
 A car driver hit him, flinging Aaron over the handlebars and headfirst to the ground, where his head struck the concrete gutter.
 After 8 months in a coma, Aaron awoke paralysed and unable to speak.
 According to Oaten, a doctor at the time told her that Aaron would "almost certainly not have suffered brain damage" had he been wearing a bicycle helmet.

 In the late 1980s and early 1990s Oaten travelled the country promoting the use of cycle helmets.
 For six years she visited an average of four schools a day, "lambasting" children with reasons why they should wear helmets.
 She also set up a lobby group, the Protect the Brains trust, which spread nationwide and put pressure on the government for a bicycle helmet law.

 Oaten's campaigning promoted a law compelling cyclists to wear helmets.
 Aaron Oaten died on 14 August 2010, aged 37.

-A transport minister introduced helmet legislation without debate in Parliament or select committee hearing.
+Then transport minister Rob Storey introduced the helmet legislation without debate in Parliament or select committee hearing.